 - If at any point you fall below the minimum credit hour requirement, your scholarship will be canceled and you will be responsible for any tuition charges and/or discontinuance fees.

-- If there are unusual or extenuating circumstances that require you to drop or discontinue, please visit a OneStop counselor in advance, if possible.
+- If there are unusual or extenuating circumstances that require you to drop or discontinue, please visit an Enrollment Services Counselor in advance, if possible.

 - The Financial Aid Office limits assistance to eight semesters of fall/winter scholarship per student.